-Click here to access ABS Survey Accounts to complete your survey
+Click the button below to create your ABS Survey Account and complete your survey online.

-- I've been chosen to be in something called the Monthly Population Survey - what is this?
+- I've been chosen to be in the Monthly Population Survey – what is this?

 - How do I complete the survey?

 - How is the information from this survey used?
 Why is it important?